yugr/libdebugme/README.md

 which can be linked or even preloaded to system to catch signals and automatically run gdb (or, in future, any other debugger).

+The project is BSD-licensed.
+It has no fancy dependencies, just Glibc, Bash and GDB.

 # Usage

 Disclaimer: I have _not_ yet seriously tested this.